 Our iOS interns spent their three-month internship developing a real app.

 The PixPic - Pixel stickers kit app

-The lead mentor for our interns (and our senior iOS developer), Yury, had the idea for the PixPic - Pixel stickers kit app.
+The lead mentor for our interns (and our senior iOS developer), Yury, had the idea for the PixPic, a Pixel stickers kit app.
 He decided that our interns should start with a photo app, as developing a photo app is a basic step for every mobile developer.
-We develop all kinds of apps here at Yalantis, and most them work with photos in some way.
+We develop all kinds of apps here at Yalantis, and most of them work with photos in some way.

 The idea for the PixPic app is very simple.
 It allows you to take a photo, change its size, apply various funny stickers, and post the photo to your the app’s timeline, Facebook timeline, and other social networks.

 Yury didn’t just come up with this idea, but also played the role of a very meticulous product owner.
 He told his expectations to the team and the development process started.